On this page:

 Students must also submit their applications by the stated application deadlines posted by the Office of Admissions.

 Students accepted to the program should register for a transfer orientation session before registering for classes the first time.
-Students who have not taken chemistry and math courses recently or who have never taken a general chemistry course should contact Mark Bassard in the University College Campus Testing Center at (804) 827-8648 and ask to take a chemistry placement exam prior to orientation.
+Students who have not taken math courses recently should contact Mark Bassard in the University College Campus Testing Center at (804) 827-8648 and ask to take the online math placement exam prior to orientation.
+Chemistry placement is conduct through a program called ALEKS.
+Please contact Debbie Polo, firstname.lastname@example.org, for more information about signing up to take the placement test.
 For those entering the program in a spring semester, the placement tests recommended above should be taken and then the student should call (804) 827-8648 to schedule an advising appointment.

-Those who have not taken a pre-calculus math course should take the online math placement test prior to attending an orientation program.
+Those who have not taken a pre-calculus math course or chemistry are highly encouraged to take the respective placement tests prior to attending an orientation program.

 Current students who plan to enter health care programs in fall 2007 or later can enter the program provided they have a VCU cumulative grade-point average of 3.0 or higher.